cosmosking2050/API/1.3/CONTENTS/METHODS/sendMMS.md

     </SLIDE>
 </REQUEST>

-* ShortcodeMask: Alphanumeric sender is allowed only in few countries.
-Not supported with in United States.
+*ShortcodeMask (Alphanumeric sender) is allowed only in few countries.
+Not supported in United States.
 ```

 __Request Parameters:__